soumendrak/hashnode/clezfg2ut00x3ntnvcmt14kiu.md

 ### **minLength/maxLength**

-The \`**minLength\`** keyword is used to specify the minimum length of a string and \`**maxLength**\` for the maximum length.
+The \`**minLength\`** keyword is used to specify the minimum length of a string, and \`**maxLength**\` for the maximum length.
 Here's an example:

 ```python
 schema = {"type": "string", "minLength": 5, "maxLength": 10}
 ```

-This schema defines that the data must be a string with a length of at least 5 characters and maximum of 10 characters.
+This schema defines that the data must be a string of at least five characters and a maximum of 10 characters.

-To learn more about the possible keywords follow the [Understanding JSON Schema — Understanding JSON Schema 2020-12 documentation (](http://json-schema.org/understanding-json-schema/)[json-schema.org](http://json-schema.org)[)](http://json-schema.org/understanding-json-schema/).
+To learn more about the possible keywords, follow the [Understanding JSON Schema — Understanding JSON Schema 2020-12 documentation (](http://json-schema.org/understanding-json-schema/)[json-schema.org](http://json-schema.org)[)](http://json-schema.org/understanding-json-schema/).